Stress in Kids: The Good, the Bad and How to Cope

 Stress is a necessary—and sometimes positive—force in a child’s life.
-The nervousness he feels before stepping up to the block at a swim meet will help him ace that job interview in another decade.
-The demands of school will prepare her for the demands of a career.
+The nervousness they feel before stepping up to the block at a swim meet will help them ace that job interview in another decade.
+The demands of school will prepare them for the demands of a career.
 And so on.

 But for kids and adults alike, stress can easily overflow and become unhealthy.
 Here’s how to tell when your child is overly stressed out—and what you can do to help.

 Let’s start with the good: “Good stress is motivating and beneficial,” says Jody Baumstein, a licensed therapist with Children’s Healthcare of Atlanta Strong4Life.
 “It helps us to learn, grow, be productive and meet daily goals.”
 For kids, good stress might be joining a sports team, running for a student council position or adjusting to the birth of a sibling.

 Bad stress often comes from bad situations: a family conflict, bullying or scary world events (e.g., school shootings), to name a few.
 It can also happen when otherwise good stress—such as the desire to do well in school—spirals out of control.

 Good and bad stress can have a similar effect on the body.
 “Kids might have an elevated heart rate if they find out they are going on an exciting family vacation and … when they hear their parents argue,” says Baumstein.
 Read on for how to recognize unhealthy stress.